Optic neuritis: Multiple Sclerosis

 Multiple sclerosis, in brief, is an autoimmune disease that results in demyelination of the nerves in the central nervous system (CNS).
-Demyelination in MS can be diffusely affect the CNS leading to a multitude of physical manifestations.
+Demyelination in MS can diffusely affect the CNS leading to a multitude of physical manifestations.
 Optic neuritis is acquired this way when MS spreads to the optic nerve.
 Optic neuritis is often among the first, if not the foremost, manifestation of MS. One review found that inflammatory demyelinating optic neuritic (IDON) is the initial presentation of MS in approximately 20% of studied patients, while another review found that up to 50% of MS patients will develop optic neuritis during their disease course.

 Idiopathic Disease

-Idiopathic optic neuritis (ION) generally refers to optic neuritis that does not present with serologic markers attributable to a known underlying cause (eg, NMOSD, MOGAD, etc.).
+Idiopathic optic neuritis (ION) generally refers to optic neuritis that does not present with serologic markers attributable to a known underlying cause (e.g., NMOSD, MOGAD, etc.).
 Opinions among specialists seem to differ as to whether idiopathic optic neuritis should be classified as MS-associated ON or if it should not be exclusively associated with MS. A group of reviewers from China propose that ION should not be associated with MS and hence defined with the literal meaning of "idiopathic" as ON with an unknown cause.
 On the other hand, multiple groups of Western reviewers propose that ION should be considered a preceding manifestation, among a collection of manifestations, that precedes the development of MS in the absence of other serologic findings.

 Atypical Optic Neuritis

 ON is classified as atypical optic neuritis when the underlying cause is an etiology other than multiple sclerosis or standalone idiopathic disease.
 Atypical ON is most frequently seen as an early manifestation of neuromyelitis optica spectrum disorder (NMOSD), formerly known as neuromyelitis optica (NMO).
-Other causes of atypical ON include myelin oligodendrocyte glycoprotein-antibody-associated disease (MOGAD), other autoimmune disorders (eg, Sarcoidosis, Sjogren syndrome, rheumatoid arthritis, systemic lupus erythematosus), and infections (Bacterial [Tuberculosis, syphillis, meningitis, Lyme's disease, Bartonella] or Viral [measles, mumps, rubella, chicken pox, herpes]).
+Other causes of atypical ON include myelin oligodendrocyte glycoprotein-antibody-associated disease (MOGAD), other autoimmune disorders (e.g., Sarcoidosis, Sjogren syndrome, rheumatoid arthritis, systemic lupus erythematosus), and infections (Bacterial [Tuberculosis, syphilis, meningitis, Lyme's disease, Bartonella] or Viral [measles, mumps, rubella, chicken pox, herpes]).